pwittlinger/framedinterface/README.md

 # About
 This repository provides a graphical user interface for the Framed Autonomy Tool described by [Acitelli et. al (2025)](https://doi.org/10.1016/j.is.2025.102573).
-It takes process models in ".pnml" and ".decl" format, as well as a Prefix, and provides an optimal plan.
+It takes process models in ".pnml" and ".decl" format, and returns an optimal continuation for the given Prefix.
+This facilitates different kind of analyses in regards to the Prefix or the process models.

 # Getting Started

 ## Preliminiaries
 The tool is known to work with Java 17.
-In order to run the Planner component, python3 is required
+In order to run the Planner component, python3 is required.

 In order to run the Framed Autonomy tool, download the JAR file [here] (https://github.com/giacomo1096/FramedAutonomyTool/blob/79dcaaa88d8f51f28e64723c8650e8d166f6ff9e/tool/FramedAutonomyTool.jar) and put it into the same directory as the launcher project.